 9. Interpreter or translator

-For students that speak multiple languages, a career as an interpreter or translator as a may be the right choice.
+For students that speak multiple languages, a career as an interpreter or translator may be the right choice.
 Interpreters work with different types of agencies, including the police, a hospital, or in government earning an average of AU$59,737 per year.

 10. Fitness trainer